The Osteopathic Foundation

 Overview

 The Osteopathic Foundation (charity no. 313785) was founded in 1947 as the Osteopathic Education Foundation and has been supporting the osteopathic profession for over 70 years.
 In 2017, the Institute of Osteopathy officially accepted stewardship of the foundation, renaming it The Osteopathic Foundation.
 Since 2001, the foundation has provided over £1 million in support to advance osteopathic practice for the benefit of public health.
 Operating entirely on donations from the public and the osteopathic profession without government funding, the foundation's mission is to raise, administer and distribute funds in support of all aspects of osteopathic education, development and research.
-In recent years, the foundation has intensified its grant-making activities, awarding nearly £58,000 to three innovative projects in the 2024 Open Grants Programme alone, alongside substantial student support grants totalling £36,800.
+The foundation continues active grant-making, recently awarding nearly £58,000 to three innovative projects through its Open Grants Programme, alongside substantial student support grants totalling £36,800.

 Funding Priorities